markieboy/Hacker-Test/Level 2/README.md

 ### SOLUTION

 ### Click on the "OK" button to send a blank password and remove the pop up from the screen.
-### Right click on the web page to "View Page Source".
+### With the pop up removed you can right click on the web page to "View Page Source".

 	</head>
 	<body>